cubeapm/docs/docs/configuration/alerting/10_alerting_msTeam.md

 ---
-sidebar_position: 10
+sidebar_position: 7
 slug: /configure/alerting/connect-with-microsoft-teams
 ---

 # Connect with Microsoft Teams

-To enable sending alert notifications from CubeAPM to Microsoft Team, you need to create an Integration within your Microsoft Team.
+To enable sending alert notifications from CubeAPM to Microsoft Teams, you need to create an Integration within your Microsoft Teams.
 The following steps guide you through the process:

-1. Create a channel for CubeAPM alert in your **Microsoft Team** org.
+1. Create a channel for CubeAPM alert in your **Microsoft Teams** org.

 1. Right Click on CubeAPM alert channel & select **Workflows**.